Can you rehome any of these cats and dogs from Martlesham RSPCA?

 Are you in a position to be able to adopt one of these cute creatures from the RSPCA centre in Martlesham?

-Next up is Patch, a Staffordshire Bull Terrier who just loves going on long walks and playing fetch with a tennis ball all day.
+First on our list this week is the four-year-old, Patch, a Staffordshire Bull Terrier who just loves going on long walks and playing fetch with a tennis ball all day.

 Patch is such a clever boy, having learnt a few commands at the centre and would love to be taught more and have some positive socialising in his new home.

 He has bags of character and lots of potential to be a great companion, could you offer Patch the home he deserves?

 Meet Little Lady, a sweet girl that can’t wait to find her new home, do you have space in your house for this little one?

 Unfortunately she has been suffering with a flea allergy which is currently being treated with medication and the correct diet which may need to be continued at home.